 Commercial property insurance protects against losses due to fire, theft, vandalism, and extreme weather.
 This insurance pays to replace the cost of business property, structures, and inventory required for daily operations.
 For example, if your business has to temporarily close as a result of a fire, your business interruption insurance would cover the lost income.

 Commercial auto insurance is needed if you use your vehicle for purposes other than commuting to and from your business.
 This coverage protects you if your commercial vehicle is in an accident where third parties are injured or suffer property damage and you are held liable.

 For example, if you own a business in an industry, such as construction and contracting, that requires traveling to various job sites and you get into an auto accident, your commercial auto insurance will cover injuries and property damage suffered by the other driver and their passengers.

-For businesses with employees, workers compensation is required coverage in most states.
-Workers comp insurance provides benefits to your employees in the event of work-related injuries or illnesses.
+For businesses with employees, workers’ compensation is required coverage in most states.
+Workers’ comp insurance provides benefits such as medical expenses and lost wages to your employees in the event of work-related injuries or illnesses.

-For example, if one of your employees tripped and fell at your work location and was injured, your workers comp insurance would pay medical bills and wages from lost work time, if applicable.
+For example, if one of your employees tripped and fell at your work location breaking his leg, your workers’ comp insurance would pay medical bills and wages from lost work time, if applicable.

 5. Commercial Umbrella Insurance

 Commercial umbrella insurance adds additional coverage to other insurance types, such as commercial general liability.
 Umbrella insurance typically increases the limits of coverage by $1 million or more, and is a cost-effective way to increase liability limits on multiple policies, including general liability, workers’ comp, and commercial auto.